 Conduits and pipes running along the tops of skirting boards and down walls from ceilings carry wires and pipes and can contrast against colour schemes; covering these with a matching colour to existing décor helps them blend in more.

-Zinsser listens to contactors and develops new products – or adds features to existing products – to meet their changing needs, delivering world class products that meet “real world” challenges, providing tried and tested solutions to painting problems, such as painting plastic and uPVC.
+Zinsser listens to contactors and develops new products – or adds features to existing products – to meet their changing needs, delivering world class products that meet “real world” challenges, providing tried and tested solutions to painting problems, such as painting plastic and uPVC windows and doors.

 Step 1.
 Surface Preparation